taehyounpark/queryosity/docs/demo/hww/notebook.md

 This demo analyzes physics collision in simulated \(H\rightarrow WW^{\ast}\rightarrow \ell\nu\ell\nu\) events.

 - The public dataset is available at [CERN Open Data Portal](https://opendata.cern.ch/record/700).
-- The implementation of [CERN ROOT Framework](https://root.cern) for analogical is provided by [AnalysisPlugins](https://github.com/taehyounpark/AnalysisPlugins).
+- The implementation of [CERN ROOT Framework](https://root.cern) for queryosity is provided by [AnalysisPlugins](https://github.com/taehyounpark/AnalysisPlugins).

 The following tasks will be performed: